Movicly/PCA-Linear-Algebra-Project/README.md

-# PCA-Linear-Algebra-Project
+# Principal Component Analysis: A Linear Algebra Perspective

+Author: Lawal Ibrahim Olawale

-Principal Component Analysis implemented using Python with a linear algebra perspective.
-Includes PCA computation, scree plot visualization, and dimensionality reduction on the Iris dataset.
+This repository contains a Python implementation of Principal Component Analysis (PCA) from a linear algebra perspective.

+The project demonstrates:

+• Data standardization
+• Covariance matrix interpretation
+• Eigenvalue-based dimensionality reduction
+• Visualization using scree plots and PCA projection

+Dataset used: Iris Dataset (UCI Machine Learning Repository)

+Tools used:
+- Python
+- NumPy
+- Scikit-learn
+- Matplotlib

+This repository accompanies my research project on PCA for the AIMS Scholarship application.